-As a man does overcome even a little and rises above the estate of the rest, he becomes an empire builder; he writes books and poems; he builds palaces and which by nature was inclined to look shrines; he formulates great systems of philosophy; he explores the utmost corners of creation; he researches into the mysteries of time and space; he invents, he devises, he creates; and all this because of the power of something which is not human drawing him forth out of a world that is instinctive only, where he lives in a sphere of appetites entirely.
-What this creative impulse is to man, another concept of the relationship of so is the soul of man in relationship to the parts, spirit, soul and body in man the body a greater and fuller self.
-The balanced with God, man and nature in creations of humanity, as arts and sciences objectified, come forth out of the human soul, the middle part of ourselves.
+As a man does overcome even a little and rises above the estate of the rest, he becomes an empire builder; he writes books and poems; he builds palaces and shrines; he formulates great systems of philosophy; he explores the utmost corners of creation; he researches into the mysteries of time and space; he invents, he devises, he creates; and all this because of the power of something which is not human drawing him forth out of tion of spirit, soul, and body, we have a world that is instinctive only, where he lives in a sphere of appetites entirely.
+What this creative impulse is to man, another concept of the relationship of so is the soul of man in relationship to the body a greater and fuller self.
+The creations of humanity, as arts and sciences objectified, come forth out of the human soul, the middle part of ourselves.
 Thus is man lifted up into the mid-most part of the world, as the ancient Greeks said: Above are the gods, and below the earth; and between heaven and earth is man in a mid-most distance.
 In man there is spirit above, and body below; and soul in the mid-most place.
-It is this mid-most position of man within himself, that has created the mid-most cenna, the soul is a sort of overtone of position in society outside of himself.
+It is this mid-most position of man within himself, that has created the mid-most position in society outside of himself.
 So, civilization is human soul made form.
 It is the soul of man emerging through action along the channels of sensory extensions.
 This being essentially true we know that in whatever measure the soul is released in man, to the same degree civilization is released in the world.